-Moral choices effect the outcome of the game to a greater extent, and I also felt that the knock-on effects of how the player chooses to play out the story have much more of an impact on the narrative.
-But I think the most significant improvement made to the story is that the characters are much more believable and either likeable or detestable, depending on what direction the story is taken in.
+Moral choices affect the outcome of the game to a greater extent, and I also felt that the knock-on effects of how the player chooses to play out the story have much more of an impact on the narrative.
+But I think the most significant improvement made to the story is that the characters are much more believable and either likable or detestable, depending on what direction the story is taken in.
 Either way, how Delsin’s character develops throughout the course of the game makes him an even more compelling character than Cole, in my opinion.

 Originality – 8.5/10

 Overall, despite the improved amount of variety in gameplay, side quests, visual presentation, and story, InFamous: Second Son essentially plays out like the previous two games, and the general premise remains the same.
 But in all honesty, that’s why I like it so much.
 I’ve been a fan of InFamous since the series’ inception back in 2009, and although the formula is somewhat similar to Grand Theft Auto, I find InFamous much more enjoyable to play.
 And what elements that have been added to keep it fresh do well enough to differentiate it from its predecessors, as well as many other games.

 In summation, InFamous Second Son for me represents the first look of mainstream excellence in the eighth generation of gaming; it’s intense, atmospheric, explosive, and incredibly exciting.
 To me, it is unanimously the best game of the first quarter of 2014, and a potential contender for game of the year.